 Once we had identified a pool of qualified respondents, we crafted highly personalized outreach.
 We demonstrated that we were specifically interested in speaking to each candidate based on the public information we found about them online.

 We say why we want them.

 Understandably, this kind of outreach is going to get a much better response rate than a generic form letter.
-To summarize, don’t go the form letter route.
+So, don’t go the form letter route.

 Don’t Rush The Recruit.

 The wrong people can’t give the right answers.

 In sum, the next time you start a research project, ask yourself whether you know:

 - Who can best provide insight into the business problem.

 - How to find a sufficient sample of qualified respondents.